Al-Ashraf Qansuh al-Ghuri: Fall of the Mamluk Sultanate

 Leaving Al-Ashraf Tuman bay II the Vizier, in charge, Al-Ashraf Qansuh al-Ghuri marched against the Ottoman Turks.
 He was defeated by Selim I at the Battle of Marj Dabiq, north of Aleppo, on 24 August 1516; the betrayal of two Mamluk leaders Janbirdi al-Ghazali and Khayr Baig led to the Mamluk defeat and to the death of the Sultan Qansuh.
 This marked the end of Mamluk control of the Middle East that eventually passed to the Ottomans.
 Al-Ashraf Qansuh al-Ghuri himself fell upon the field and his head was carried to the Conqueror.

 Accounts however vary to how he met his end.
 It is said that Khayr Baig spread report of his death to precipitate the Egyptian flight.
 According to some the Sultan was found alive on the field, and his head cut off and buried to prevent its falling into the enemy's hands.
 The Ottoman account is that he was beheaded by an Ottoman soldier whom Sultan Selim I would have put to death, but afterwards pardoned.

 Al-Ashraf Qansuh al-Ghuri had reigned a little more than 15 years.
 Of his private life and domestic administration we know but little, for as we reach the later years of the Mamluk Sultanate, details become too scanty for a judgment.
 He could, as we have seen, be cruel and extortionate, but so far as our information goes, there is less to say against him than against most of the previous Sultans.

 His descendants now live in Aleppo and Lebanon.

+Family

+One of Qanush's wives was Khawand Baysiwar.
+She was known as Khawand-i-Kubra.
+Another wife was Khawand Fatima.
+She was the daughter of Ala al-Din Ali bin Ali bin Al-Khassbak and was a descendent of Sayf al-Din Khassbak al-Nasiri (died 1433), a prominent officer in the service of Sultan Al-Nasir Muhammad.
+She was former wife of sultans Qaitbay and Tuman bay I. She died at the age of sixty on 6 June 1504.
+Another wife or concubine was Jan-i-Sukkar.
+She was a Circassian and was Qanush's favourite consort.
+She made the acquaintance of the noted litterateur and hadith scholar Abd al Rahim Abbasi (died 1557), with whom she exchanged poems.
+She also composed panegyrics in elegant verses to honour her hosts Ibn Aja and his wife Sitt al-Halab for their generosity and hospitality.
+She died in 1516.
+Abbasid Caliph Al-Mutawakkil III was involved in funerary prayers for her.

+He had two sons named An-Nasiri Muhammad and Muhammad (c.
+1502 – 1540), and a daughter named Khawand.